MODEL WEBSITES:

 Andrew Waugh Homepage: A VR signal/historian of note, this site contains many in depth signal/station histories as well as a supurb series of VR maps

-Vicsig: Lots of info on current operations
+Vicsig: info on post VR rail operations

 Steamrail Homepage: Steamrail runs many train tours over ex VR lines using preserved VR locos and rollingstock.